witold-gawlowski/octet/README.md

 I have tracked the progress of the project in "outline" file available [here](https://github.com/witold-gawlowski/octet/blob/Intro_to_game_programming_1/octet/src/projects/my_chamber/Concept/Outline.txt).

 ## Player-box interaction
-Box grid is an array that stores the index of a box occupying a given position.
-When players trys to walk over it, the function move_box(box_index) is called triggering all necessary changes.
+I the box grid is an array that stores the index of a box occupying a given position.
+When players trys to walk over it, the function move_box with boxes index is called triggering all necessary changes.

 ## Visual feedback for leaks.
 I determine if the player is separated from the fluid source, as well as the separated area, using depth first seach algorithm (DFS).
 With DFS implemented it was easy to visualize a path that DFS travels when it reches the source.
 This is sometimes helpfull when its hard to spot the place where the created bareer is leaking.

 ## Fluid-box interaction
 To simulate the interaction of dynamic elements with gas I have implemented several interaction mechanisms:
 1. Fluid rebound: I have adopted the rebound from chamber's barriers to the dynamic barriers of boxes.
 2. Fluid drag behind the boxes: I add manually some values to the velocity fields behind player.
 3. Gas accumulation in front of a moving object: I "push" the values of the fluid intensity in front of a moving cube.

+[Here](https://github.com/witold-gawlowski/octet/blob/Intro_to_game_programming_1/octet/src/projects/my_chamber/my_chamber.h) is the source file with the fluid-box interaction implementation.
+I did my best to comment the core parts as clrearly as possible.

+## Sprite class
+To ease the work with boxes I have also implemented a Sprite class that is representing a drawable, square mesh, consisting of two triangles as well as a correspoing representaion of unrelying mathematical object defining the geometry.
+Boxes visible in the game are drawn using that class.
+It was implemented to fit the structure of other drawable calsses in Octet.
+Code of the mathematical class implemented is available [here](https://github.com/witold-gawlowski/octet/blob/Intro_to_game_programming_1/octet/src/projects/my_chamber/quad.h).

 ## Game mechanics